Taming-the-BEAST/Skyline-plots/README.md

 ### Visualizing the Birth-Death Skyline Output

-There is no equivalent visualization of the skyline plot of a Birth-death Skyline (BDSKY) analysis in Tracer as there is for the Coalescent Bayesian Skyline.
+There is no equivalent visualization of the skyline plot of a Birth-Death Skyline (BDSKY) analysis in Tracer as there is for the Coalescent Bayesian Skyline.
 But because BDSKY separates the full tree into equally spaced intervals, we can already get an idea of the inference just by looking at the inferred {% eqinline R_e %} values (see [Figure 23](#fig:bdsky_dynamics)).
 This gives us a good idea of the trend, but it is not completely accurate.
-Since we are also estimating the origin parameter, the interval times are slightly different in each posterior sample.
-Thus, the different intervals overlap slightly.
+Since we are also estimating the origin parameter, the interval times are slightly different in each posterior sample and overlap slightly.
 The advantage of this is that we get a smooth estimate through time.
 The disadvantage is that we need to do some extra post-processing to plot the smooth skyline.

-As with the Coalescent Bayesian Skyline, because we shortened the chain most parameters have very low ESS values.
+As with the Coalescent Bayesian Skyline, because we shortened the chain, most parameters have very low ESS values.
 If you like, you can compare your results with the example results we obtained with identical settings and a chain of 30,000,000 (`hcv_bdsky_30M.log`).

 <figure>
 	<a id="fig:bdsky_dynamics"></a>